michelou/wix-examples/MSI.md

 <span id="footnote_01">[1]</span> **`Administrative Installation`** [↩](#anchor_01)

 <p style="margin:0 0 1em 20px;">
 With option <code>/a</code> the Windows command <a href="https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/msiexec"><code>msiexec</code></a> performs a so-called <a href="https://stackoverflow.com/questions/5564619/what-is-the-purpose-of-administrative-installation-initiated-using-msiexec-a">administrative installation</a>.
-In the following we give three examples to illustrate its usage.
+In the following we give 4 examples to illustrate its usage.
 </p>

 <p style="margin:0 0 1em 20px;">